carbon-design-system/carbon-website-archive/src/content/updates/migration/migration.md

 ## Carbon X

-Carbon X, aka v10, is currently in Alpha release.
+Carbon X, aka v10, is currently in Beta release.
 Please use this opportunity to explore and experiment with the new components, elements, layouts, and UI shell.
-The Alpha release is a work in progress; changes will be frequent and possibly breaking. **This release is not approved for production.** Please explore the system and [provide bountiful feedback](/help/support#github-issues)!
+The Beta release is a work in progress; changes will be frequent and possibly breaking. **This release is not approved for production.** Please explore the system and [provide bountiful feedback](/help/support#github-issues)!

 ## Rollout plan

-- **February 2019:** Beta release
+- **Mid-February 2019:** Beta release - current
-- **March 2019:** Production release
+- **Mid-March 2019:** Production release

 ### Adoption and activation sessions